pnadolny13/meltano_example_implementations/meltano_projects/dbt_orchestration/README.md

 ![airflow_full_dag](./screenshots/airflow_full_dag.png)

-Further we can configure dbt selection rules like `+orders` to define how the Airflow DAG should render:
+Further we can configure [dbt graph operators](https://docs.getdbt.com/reference/node-selection/graph-operators) like `+orders` to define how the Airflow DAG should render, in this case all upstream of the `orders` model:

 ```yaml
 dags: